 Georgia’s Composite board rules or law do not contain any language that states specific years post termination.
 In other words, the code of ethics is ‘silent’ as regards former clients.

 Importantly, the NBCC Code of Ethics states counselors cannot engage in sexual relationships with clients for at least two years after termination of therapy.

 So if you are a Pennsylvania licensee you could violate the law and still be in compliance with the NBCC code of ethics.

 Same in Georgia.

-Hopefully this aids in understanding why both state law and state licensing law and ethics should be your first priority.
+Hopefully, this aids in understanding why both state law and state licensing law and ethics should be your starting point.
 Professional association ethics, second.